Register for Free edWebinars Below

 These news and media literacy challenges are important topics for students to consider.
 Young people are curious about what they’re seeing and hearing online and in the news.
 They bring this curiosity into the classroom – and eventually the voting booth.
 Nevertheless, many teachers find it challenging to discuss the news and current events topics with their students.
 So, how can we help students explore these issues?

-Join this edWebinar to learn about:
+In this edWebinar, learn about:

 - Where to find quality resources to teach news and media literacy in your classroom.